Tamarajsouth/Good-README-Generator/README.md

       ## **Usage**

-      to use whenever you want to make a super README super easily
+      whenever you want to make a super readme for your super project

       ## **License**